Who Do You Trust And Why?

 All of the trust-building theories above assume you are developing trust in person, but how do you inspire trust online or remotely, among your customers, business partners, or employees?

 The information above came from online sources.
-They might be considered trustworthy sources because they have the following characteristics in common:
+They might be considered trustworthy sources because they have at least some of the following characteristics in common:

 - Benevolence: They are willing to help people with information or in the way they do business.

 - Integrity: They don’t hide mistakes and they deliver what they promise.

 - Competence: They are repeatedly cited by others as a reputable authority; outsiders and employees review the company, product, or service positively.

 - Personalization: They recognize that trust is easier to develop when people know the faces behind the company and are able to interact with the company online; that is one reason video has become so prevalent online.